David-Desmaisons/ComponentFixture/README.md

 ## Next steps

+[ ] Provide a way to default component props
-- Monkey testing: use randomly generated updates on component props.
+[ ] Monkey testing: use randomly generated updates on component props.

 This will be provided on next major version.